Op. 1 · Ed. I

 What's in Arco

-Everything a cello student actually needs — and nothing else.
+Everything an orchestra student actually needs — and nothing else.

-Great for ear training and checking intonation before your next lesson or rehearsal.
-No MIDI flutes, no synth preset — a library of recorded cello notes played back in the lessons and the composition studio.
+Every note in Arco is a real recorded string instrument — perfect for ear training and checking intonation before your next lesson or rehearsal.
+The same warm, resonant sound runs through the lessons and the composition studio.

-Modules that match how cello is actually taught — first position, bow distribution, string crossings, thumb position, double stops — with theory layered in along the way so it lands where it matters.
+Modules that match how each string instrument is actually taught — first position, bow distribution, string crossings, shifting, double stops, vibrato — with theory layered in along the way so it lands where it matters.

 Composition studio

-A proper notation editor with string-aware fingering hints and real cello playback.
+A proper notation editor with string-aware fingering hints and real orchestral playback.
 Turn in original pieces for theory class, arrange a warm-up for your section, or just jam.

-Streaks, quizzes, and mastery — without the nag.
+Streaks, quizzes, and mastery — at your own pace.

-A focused space that respects your time — calm enough for a pre-rehearsal warm-up, deep enough for a whole weekend of writing.
+A focused space made for music.
+Calm enough for a pre-rehearsal warm-up, deep enough for a whole weekend of writing.

 Two themes, your choice